 parts of the USA – including Nevada, Arizona and southern California

-– are now faced with crippling water shortages, on a scale normally
+– are now faced with crippling water shortages.
+Lake Mead,

-a key source of water for more than 25 million people (or about 8% of
+a key source of water for over 25 million people (about 8% of

-the US population), has run dry as a result of climate change.* Increased population growth and associated demand for water resources
+the US population), is running dry as a result of climate change.* Increased population growth and associated demand for water resources

 as providing fresh water, Lake Mead has been a major source of hydroelectric